CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

         Defines will be prefixed by "-D" and include directories will be prefixed by "-I" (these work with Posix tools as well as Microsoft ones).

-    {{module_deps}}
-    {{module_deps_no_self}}
-        Strings that correspond to the flags necessary to depend upon the Clang modules referenced by the current target.
-The "_no_self" version doesn't include the module for the current target, and can be used to compile the pcm itself.

     {{source}}
         The relative path and name of the current input file.